mui/material-ui/docs/src/pages/guides/composition.md

 </List>
 ```

-This pattern is very powerful and allows for great flexibility as well as a way to interop with other libaries, like `react-router` or your favorite forms library.
+This pattern is very powerful and allows for great flexibility as well as a way to interoperate with other libaries, like `react-router` or your favorite forms library.
 But it also comes with a small caveat!

 Using inline functions as argument for the `component` prop may result in unnecessary rerendering, since you pass a new function to the component everytime react checks if it has to update its DOM.